DaltonCole/Secure_Comparison/readme.md

 optional arguments:
-  -h, --help            show this help message and exit -s SK, --secret-key SK
+  -h, --help            show this help message and exit --host HOST           hostname to connect to (default: localhost) -s SK, --secret-key SK
                         pregenerated secret key.
 If omitted we will generate a key pair.